 In August 2018, the GASB issued Statement No. 90, Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61.
 The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
+It defines a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
 This statement did not have a material impact to the Commission's financial statements.